darlean-io/.github/profile/README.md

-[Darlean](https://darlean.io) is an open source, cross-language library for creating distributed backend applications.
+[Darlean](https://darlean.io) is an open source, cross-language library for creating regular and distributed backend applications.
 It eliminates much of the complexity that comes with distributed scalable computing (like inter process comunnication, scalability, concurrency, deployment and persistence) so that engineers can focus on the actual domain logic.